umi1100/umi1100.github.io/_news/diffusion_model.md

 It took me quite some time to comprehend the denoising process of DDPM (Denoising Diffusion Probabilistic Model), one of the most basic variant of diffusion models.
 In this post, I will elaborate the math behind deriving the objective of DDPM training.
 I think this math understanding will faciliate the adaptation of other DM variants.

 As usual, before delving into DDPM, I would like to recommend amazing knowledge sources that helped deepen my understanding.
+Also, I highly recommend [my post about Variational Autoencode (VAE)](https://umi1100.github.io/news/vae_model/) if you are not familiar with it before diving into diffusion model

 * [Original Diffusion model](https://arxiv.org/pdf/1503.03585)
 * [DDPM paper](https://arxiv.org/pdf/2006.11239)